Skip to content

 Step 1: Purchase and Activate a US Server

-It's recommended to choose a server in the US region due to fewer or no restrictions.
-You can select a Linux-based operating system.
-The following example uses Debian 12 and my personal choice, Yecaoyun.
-The reason for choosing it is simple: it's affordable and relatively stable, sufficient for voiceover proxying.
+It is recommended to choose a server in the United States, because there are fewer or no restrictions.
+The server operating system can be a Linux series.
+The following takes Debian 12 as an example, and uses Yecaoyun, which I personally use.
+The reason for choosing it is simple: it is cheap and relatively stable, which is enough for voice-over relay.

-Open this link to the Yecaoyun website and select Product Services -> US AMD VPS in the top navigation bar.
+Open this link to the Yecaoyun website and select Products & Services -> US AMD VPS in the top navigation bar.

 image.png

-Then, select any of the top four configurations; they should all be sufficient.
+Then, select any one of the top four configurations, which should be sufficient.

 image.png

-Click the "Buy Now" button to go to the configuration page.
-Here, select Debian 12 as the server operating system, set the server password, and leave the other settings as default.
+Click the "Buy Now" button to enter the configuration page.
+Here, select the server operating system as Debian 12, set the server password, and keep the other settings as default.

 image.png

-After completing the payment, wait a few minutes for the server to be created and started successfully.
-Next, you need to configure the firewall to open port 7899.
-Only by opening this port will you be able to connect to the service for voiceovers.
+After the payment is completed, wait a few minutes.
+After the server is created and started successfully, you need to set up the firewall and open port 7899.
+You can only connect to the service for dubbing after this port is open.

 If you plan to use a domain name and configure Nginx reverse proxy, you do not need to open the port.
-If you are not familiar with these, for simplicity, it is recommended to open the port directly.
+If you are not familiar with these, for simplicity, it is recommended to directly open the port.

-The firewall settings interface varies depending on the server and panel.
-The following uses my Yecaoyun panel as an example; other panels can be used as a reference.
-If you know how to open a port, you can skip this section and go directly to the next.
+The firewall settings interface varies from server to server and panel to panel.
+The following takes the Yecaoyun panel I use as an example, and other panels can be used for reference.
+If you know how to open the port, you can skip this section and go directly to the next section.

-First, in "My Products & Services," click the product you just activated to go to the product information and management page.
+First, in "My Products & Services", click the product you just activated to enter the product information and management page.

 image.png